Our service now covers areas all across Canada

-You should meet with 2-3 contractors to compare the prices they are offering.
+You should meet with 2-3 contractors to compare their pricing.
 Remember to take into account the value for money they offer and the number of services included in their quote.

 There is a wide variety of exterior siding materials available on the market.
 We will show you the materials that are most often used in Canada so that you can compare them.

-More and more often, we also see a mixture of exterior coverings, which is an option to explore if you like to create a unique look.
+More often, we also see a mixture of coverings, which is an option to explore if you like to create a unique look.

 Check out these articles for more information: